Moises-Rander/CodeLeapTest/README.md

-# CodeLeap Backend Application
+# CodeLeap Backend Application Test

 This is a backend API project built with Django and Django REST Framework (DRF).
 It provides authentication for users and allows them to manage posts in a CRUD (Create, Read, Update, Delete) system.
 The application is hosted on AWS and uses PostgreSQL as the database.
 Link to the working version of the project: http://52.71.206.213/api/v1/posts/ or http://52.71.206.213/api/v1/posts/1

 ## Features

-- **User Authentication**: The system includes a user model to manage who can access the API.
 - **Post Management**: Fully functional CRUD operations for posts, including creating, reading, updating, and deleting posts.
 Each post has a title, content, creation date, and is associated with the user who created it.

 ## Technologies Used